-- Your first step should be to contact your PJR scheduler and explain your reasoning for requesting a remote audit. - You will be sent a form titled "F-108ict-iatf IATF Remote Audit Questionnaire." - This form is intended to ensure PJR is meeting all requirements found in the IATF COVID memo in Annex A, section 1.3, as well as portion of the memo related to remote audit planning. - Section 1.3 addresses the need for a "standard documented agreement" between PJR and the client with regards to the Remote Audit. - Let's explore the content of the F-108ict-iatf a bit more on the next few slides.
+- Your first step should be to contact your PJR scheduler and explain your reasoning for requesting a remote audit. - You will be sent a form titled "F-108ict-iatf IATF Remote Audit Questionnaire." - This form is intended to ensure PJR is meeting all requirements that were formerly explained in the IATF COVID memo in Annex A, section 1.3, as well as portion of the memo related to remote audit planning. - Among other things we're required to have a "standard documented agreement" between PJR and the client with regards to the Remote Audit. - Let's explore the content of the F-108ict-iatf a bit more on the next few slides.